akash-chaturvedi-655/Events-organizer-app/README.md

-# Nightlife App - Local Setup & Run Guide
+# Event booking App - Local Setup & Run Guide

-A nightlife discovery and table-booking platform built with React and Express.js.
+An event discovery and table-booking platform built with React and Express.js.
 This app is being modernized to handle 10M+ daily users with Java backend migration and system design improvements.

 ## ✅ Fixed Issues